Walking Running with God

 Running The Race

 The change was not instant, but rather gradual.
 I soon gave up smoking, and took up chewing tobacco which I viewed as a lesser evil.
 I went out for the cross country team again and this time stuck with it.
-Not only is distance running a great analogy of the Christian walk, but my own high school running career closely paralleled my spiritual progress as a believer.
+Not only is distance running a great analogy of the Christian walk, but my own high school running career paralleled my spiritual progress as a believer.

 That sophomore year I ran 19:15 for the 5K, all the while chewing tobacco.
-I went out for track that spring, but again quit after one practice, finding that my chewing habit was not compatible with the intensity of the workout regimen.
+I went out for track that spring, but again quit after one practice, finding that my chewing habit was not compatible with the intensity of the workouts.
 Around the same time, God was teaching me a lot through my girlfriend who later became my wife.
 Her faith and love motivated me to clean up my act, and when I went out for cross country my junior year I was tobacco-free.
 I ran a 17:11 5K, which represented a two-minute drop in time!

 Article in the local paper.

-By my senior year I was much more committed to living for Christ, and likewise my running continued to improve.
+By my senior year I was even more committed to living for Christ, and my running continued to improve.
 I dropped another minute off of my 5K, and helped lead our team to the state championship.
 In track I ran a 4:23 mile, and took the 5A state championship with a 9:44 2-mile (at altitude).
 I knew that God had given me the ability to run, and I was not ashamed to make it known.
 I was known by many in school as the “Jesus runner”, and was able to share my faith in the local newspaper on a number of occasions.
 It was the first time I really felt God was using me, and it was a good feeling.
-I had a great year, winning many awards in academics, music, running.
+I had a great year, winning many awards in academics, music, and running.
 I knew then that I wanted to give God the glory for my successes throughout life.

 Major Events

 Since then I’ve walked through valleys and over mountains in my journey of faith.
 Of course I’ve stumbled many times, but God’s grace is always there.
 There have been several life “events” that have caused me to go through periods of spiritual renewal and growth.
 The first major event was getting married in 1999 to Melissa, my high school sweetheart and love of my life.
 There are attributes of God that I believe can be best understood in the context of marriage.
 I now have a passion for marriage, and helping other marriages succeed.
+(By the way, marriage is a lot of work!
+But it’s worth it.)

 In March 2001, we were living in a two-bedroom ground level apartment.
 At 3:00 AM one morning our lives were shaken when a drunk driver came crashing through the wall as we slept.
 Debris was everywhere, and it looked like a bomb had exploded in our son’s room.
-Two things were magnificently apparent that day: the first was the attack of the enemy and second was God’s hand of protection upon us.
+Two things were apparent that day: the first was the attack of the enemy and second was God’s hand of protection upon us.
 Earlier in the evening we had discovered a black widow spider inches away from our infant son.
 We prayed for protection, not only from spiders, but from other dangers as well.
 It was only a few hours later that we awoke to the deafening explosion of a car splitting through the side of our apartment building at 80 miles per hour.

 Josiah’s room after the crash.

 Had the car struck the building two feet to the left, it would have come straight through the wall and over our bed while we slept.
 Had it been two feet to the other direction it would have fully entered our son’s room, slamming into the crib.
 In either situation, someone likely would have lost their life.
 Miraculously the car struck a small corner between the two bedrooms, significantly absorbing the impact.
 Even as a dresser was pushed against Josiah’s crib, and debris landed in it, he remained asleep during the entire ordeal.
-The enemy had made an attempt on our lives, but there was no doubt that God’s hand protected us.
-It was one of those experiences that makes one consider the value of their life, and as I pondered my life I was hit by the revelation that every breath belongs to God.
+Perhaps the enemy had made an attempt on our lives, but there was no doubt that God’s hand protected us.
+It was one of those experiences that makes one consider the value of life, and as I pondered my life I was hit by the revelation that every breath belongs to God.
 Once again I was fully aware that my purpose is to glorify Him.

 Another example of life’s lessons came through my brother Daryl, who was also a runner and one of the most active people I’ve ever known.